parallaxsecond/parsec-book/src/README.md

 developers](parsec_client/README.md), [service developers](parsec_service/README.md) or
 [security](parsec_security/README.md) sections.

-# Disclaimer

-Parsec is a new open source project and is under development.
-This code repository is being made available so that the developer community can learn and give feedback about the new interfaces and the concepts of platform-agnostic security.
-The implementation that is provided is suitable for exploratory testing and experimentation only.
-This test implementation does not offer any tangible security benefits and therefore is not suitable for use in production.
-Documentation pages may be incomplete and are subject to change without notice.
-Interfaces may change in such a way as to break compatibility with client code.
-Contributions from the developer community are welcome.
-Please refer to the contribution guidelines.

-# License

 Parsec and all the repositories under the `parallaxsecond` organization are provided under Apache-2.0.
 Contributions to this project are accepted under the same license.